 Raak Orbiter Pendant Lamp

-Materials: Clear acrylic globe.
-Perforated aluminum tube.
-Black painted aluminium.
+Materials: Clear smoked acrylic oval globe, made of two parts.
+Perforated aluminium tube, in 3 parts.
+Black painted aluminium ring in the middle.
 Some metal parts.
-Porcelain socket.
+Porcelain E27 socket.

 Cord length: 65 cm / 9.37”

 Width: ∅ 45 cm / 7.71”

 Electricity: 1 bulb E27, 1 x 100 watt maximum, 110/220 volt.

 Any type of light bulb can be used, but a white/opaque or frosted bulb is preferred.

 Designer: To be appraised.